-- No plant and animal species protected under the ESA, candidates for such protection, or species listed by the Washington state government were observed in the vicinity of the proposed sites, - Piper's daisy is a Washington State Sensitive plant species, and as such is a Level III resource under the Hanford Site Biological Resources Management Plan (DOE/RL
+- No plant and animal species protected under the ESA, candidates for such protection, or species listed by the Washington state government were observed in the vicinity of the proposed sites, - Piper's daisy may still occur in some of the burial grounds.
+This is a Washington State Sensitive plant species, and as such is a Level III resource under the Hanford Site Biological Resources Management Plan (DOE/RL 2000).

-1996).
 Compensatory mitigation is appropriate for this species when adverse impacts cannot be avoided.
-The ECAP staff should consulted prior to the initiation of work within areas where this species has been identified (218-E-12).
+Battelle PNNL Ecological Compliance staff should be consulted prior to the initiation of major work activities within areas where this species has been identified (218-E-12, 218-E-10). - The stalked-pod and crouching milkvetch are relatively common throughout 200 West area, therefore even if the few individuals within the active burial grounds are disturbed, it is not likely that the overall local population will be adversely affected.
+The Watch List is the lowest level of listing for plant species of concern in the State of Washington.